Jjay Alejandro

-Rodolfo "Jjay" Alejandro III (born April 13, 1995) is a Filipino basketball player who last played for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA).
+Rodolfo "Jjay" Alejandro III (born April 13, 1995) is a Filipino basketball player who last played for the Phoenix Fuel Masters of the Philippine Basketball Association (PBA) and is currently an assistant coach for the Lyceum Pirates.
 He was selected in the first round of the 2018 PBA draft by the Rain or Shine Elasto Painters with the eighth overall pick.
 In college, he played for the NU Bulldogs, winning a UAAP championship with them in 2014 and making the Mythical Team in 2017.

 Early life and high school career

 Alejandro grew up in a basketball family.
 His father, Rodolfo "J-Are" Alejandro Jr., was a former amateur and semi-pro player who gave him the nickname "Junior Junior" which would later be shortened to "Jjay".
 His godfathers include former PBA player Mar Morelos, Rodolfo Jr.’s college teammate Jojo Castillo and La Salle-Araneta coach Jun Bosque.
 He didn't like basketball at first, but he eventually found his talent as a scorer.

 Alejandro played for his home city Caloocan in the Jr. PBA tournament in 2007.
 Despite this, he was not recruited entering high school, so he tried out for the Mapúa Red Robins, which played in the juniors division of the NCAA.
 He made the team as a freshman.
 When he first joined the Red Robins, their team was often overwhelmed by stronger squads, with teams blowing them out by as much as 125 points.
 Keith Agovida of the JRU Light Bombers once scored 82 points on their team.
 They were unable to win any games in his freshman season, going 0–12.

 Alejandro then became a starter in his sophomore season and they started to win more games.
 Although he had offers to transfer to stronger high school programs such as La Salle Green Hills, he chose to stay with Mapúa.
 By his senior season, he led the league in scoring with 25.4 points and was in the top 10 in assists with 4.4 assists.
 He also scored a career-high 46 points against Agovida's team.
 His senior season would also be the closest they got to the Final Four, as they just missed out to the EAC Brigadiers.